 Hot Springs National Park

-If you only make one stop in Hot Springs this should be it.
-The National Park Visitors Center is located in the Fordyce Bathhouse and is a wonderful introduction to the park and the town.
+If you only make one stop in Hot Springs National Park it should be the Fordyce Bathhouse Visitor Center and Museum.
+This provides a great introduction to the park and its history.

-The museum is free to enter and there are park rangers available to answer questions.
-You can learn about the history of the springs, the town, and the bathhouses on a self-guided tour of the building.
-It is truly fascinating!
+This gorgeous historic building is free to enter and there are park rangers available to answer questions.
+They do a tour at certain times of the day or you can learn about the history of the springs, the town, and the bathhouses on a self-guided tour of the building.

 In addition to visiting the Fordyce Bathhouse take a stroll down the lovely shaded bathhouse row and explore the offerings of the other bathhouses.